Select Page

 I am with a Retailer, can I switch?

-No, if you are with an energy Retailer you cannot siwtch between Tiered and Time-of Use electricity prices
+No, if you are with an energy Retailer you cannot switch to Tiered, Time-of Use or Ultra-Low Overnight electricity prices